 The forum brought together oil palm growers, civil society, financial institutions, supply chain actors, development partners, governments and key experts in the oil palm sector within Africa and beyond.

 Investment in the palm oil sector in Africa is growing – bringing with it the potential to provide jobs, improve local economies and reduce rural poverty.
 Future growth in the sector is expected to help close the palm oil deficit and position the region to be a net exporter of palm oil.
+Luck with free pokie games for mobile phone can all your dreams come true in a short time and couple of clicks!

 However, if not well planned and implemented, this growing industry could come with significant negative social and environmental impacts, leading to further rural impoverishment, land conflicts, deforestation and the destruction of High Conservation Values.
 Additionally, the dynamics of demand for palm oil are changing, as businesses across the globe are making voluntary, time-bound commitments to sourcing 100% certified sustainable palm oil.